Npczz2/unity-blackjack/README.md

 *2: There are two possible paths when the player has stopped buying.*

    *2.1: If the player value is higher than the enemy's, he will buy even if it risky, because if he stops he will lose anyways.*

    *2.2: If the enemy's score meets the player's one value or pass it, he will stop buying (in this scenario the enemy consider a draw).*

 *3: If the player hasn't stopped buying, the enemy needs to keep playing.*

    *3.1: The enemy can't stop if his score is lower than 15 because the value is too low and can be beaten easily.*

    *3.2: If the enemy score is greater than 15 and the player value is still higher than his, he needs to buy even if it's risky.*

-    *3.2: However, if the player's score isn't higher than his, he stops buying.*
+   *3.3: However, if the player's score isn't higher than his, he stops buying.*

-## Player logic
+## Player's logic
 Just like the enemy, the player has the option to hit or stop whenever he wants.

 //Imagem do hit or stand